SylviaOne/Repo-hub/README.md

-## What do you call a bee that lives in America?
-A USB.
+## How many apples grow on a tree?
+All of them!